Back to Blog

 The Foundation: Every Script Needs These Elements

-Before customizing any template, make sure it includes these five essential components:
+Before you customize any template, make sure it has all five:

 Cold call script structure